James Lloyd explores how an ethnic slur became a geographically confused hagiographical anecdote.

 The myth may have originated as an attempt to explain the idea generally held in Europe that Englishmen had tails.
 Layamon complained that Englishmen abroad were known as “mugglings”, from “muggle”, a Middle-English word for a fish’s tail and blamed Saint Augustine for it.
 Greeks and Sicilians in the first Crusade accused the troops of Richard I of having tails.
 The slur was taken up with relish by the French and the Scots, with both nations recorded using it as early as 1217.
 The English could be very touchy about it.
 In 1566, an appearance of tail-wagging satyrs at a banquet organised by a Frenchman to celebrate the baptism of the future King James VI was taken as an insult by the English guests.

 Within England, the superstition became focussed on Kent, yet why should this be, if the story was originally set in Dorset?
-Some manuscripts of Wace and Layamon identify not Dorchester but Rochester as the scene of Augustine’s humiliation.
+Some manuscripts of Layamon identify not Dorchester but Rochester as the scene of Augustine’s humiliation.
 The two names are similar and one can understand why they might become confused.
 Rochester seems naturally to be preferred, since it lies on the Medway delta and has a long fishing tradition, whereas Dorchester is landlocked.
 The explanation, however, may be more complicated than a mere spelling mistake.

 On Christmas Day 1170, the day before his death, Thomas Becket excommunicated one Robert de Broc, who had cut off the tail of a packhorse carrying the Archbishop’s provisions.
 The excommunication is reported by several contemporary witnesses and there is little reason to doubt that the curtailing occurred: Docking a horse’s tail was a common practical insult employed at the time and the earliest accounts mention no particular divine vengeance on de Broc or his progeny.
 Two stories of an archbishop strongly associated with Kent becoming uppity about a tail were apt to become conflated.
 They certainly were by 1440, when the Scottish historian Walter Bower appended to his account of Saint Augustine’s adventures in Dorset (which he located in the imaginary village of Mugglington) the claim that Becket imposed a similar hereditary curse on the people of Rochester after they docked his horse.